 - Expresses high concentrations of human Aβ protein and develops human AD-like amyloid pathology due to genetic mutations within the human APP and PSEN1 genes.
 Aβ42 is the predominant insoluble species in this model.

-- ARTE10 is an appropriate preclinical model for prolonged evaluation of amyloid-lowering therapies and has been successfully PET imaged using Pittsburgh compound B ([3H]PiB).
+- ARTE10 is an appropriate preclinical model for prolonged evaluation of amyloid-lowering therapies and has been successfully PET imaged in vivo and ex vivo using Pittsburgh compound B (PiB) tracers.

 - This model develops cerebral β-amyloidosis that mimics several β-amyloid characteristics of human AD neuropathology, which is associated with glial inflammation.
 The neuropathology is reported toprogress rapidly and predictably, with up to 100%-penetrance and low inter-animal variability reported.
 In animals with advanced plaque deposition, cerebral amyloid angiopathy is also present.